Skip to content

 G: Asking questions to nature by means of experimental procedures and devices serves to describe natural phenomena by providing asymptotic explanations to physical phenomena.

-N: Once the theory is completely and satisfactory according to mathematics, the explanations of phenomena is a logic consequence that can be experimentally tested.
+N: Once the theory is complete and satisfactory according to mathematics, the explanations of phenomena is a logic consequence that can be experimentally tested.

 E: Scientific explanations can be formulated in terms of three kinds of levels: the Intra level describing objects like elementary particles and energy radiations, the Inter level proposing relationships like those connecting space with time, matter with energy and gravitational fields with accelerated frames of reference, and the Trans level dealing with structures like those describing the kinematics and dynamics aspects of motion in a gravitational theory corresponding to a non-Euclidean geometry.